Nvidia: Robotics

 In 2020, Nvidia unveiled "Omniverse", a virtual environment designed for engineers.
 Nvidia also open-sourced Isaac Sim, which makes use of this Omniverse to train robots through simulations that mimic the physics of the robots and the real world.

 In 2024, Huang oriented Nvidia's focus towards humanoid robots and self-driving cars, which he expects to gain widespread adoption.

 In 2025, Nvidia announced Isaac GR00T N1, an open-source foundation model "designed to expedite the development and capabilities of humanoid robots".
 Neura Robotics, 1X Technologies and Vention are among the first companies to use the model.

+Automotive

+Nvidia has been involved in the automotive industry since introducing Nvidia Drive in CES 2015.

+In January 2026, at the Consumer Electronics Show (CES) in Las Vegas, Nvidia CEO Jensen Huang unveiled Alpamayo, an open-source AI platform for autonomous vehicles designed to enable cars to reason through complex driving scenarios and explain their decisions.
+Nvidia announced a collaboration with Mercedes-Benz to produce a driverless car powered by the platform, planned for initial release in the United States before expansion to Europe and Asia.
+The Alpamayo model was made freely available on Hugging Face for autonomous vehicle researchers to access and retrain.
+Huang also confirmed that Nvidia's next-generation Rubin AI chips were in manufacturing and due for release later in 2026, promising improved energy efficiency over existing chips.
+At the time of the announcement, Nvidia's market capitalisation stood at approximately $4.5 trillion.

+In April 2021, Nvidia announced "DRIVE Sim", a simulation platform for autonomous vehicles based on the Omniverse platform, which according to Nvidia brought high fidelity, and was much more physically accurate and fully repeatable which is required for V&V.

+In January 2026, Nvidia announced Alpamayo, a "family of open AI models, simulation tools and datasets designed to accelerate the next era of safe, reasoning‑based autonomous vehicle (AV) development".

-Inception Program
+Inception program

 Nvidia's Inception Program was created to support startups making exceptional advances in the fields of artificial intelligence and data science.
 Award winners are announced at Nvidia's GTC Conference.
 In May 2017, the program had 1,300 companies.
 As of March 2018, there were 2,800 startups in the Inception Program.
 As of August 2021, the program has over 8,500 members in 90 countries, with cumulative funding of US$60 billion.